oneconvergence/dkube-examples/insurance/README.md

 - **Ground Truth Column Name**: GT_target
 - **Prediction Column Name**: charges

-## Alerts **
+## Alerts
-1. Add Alerts
+Add Alerts
-   - The datageneration script will be generating drift on features age, sex, bmi, region.
+   - The datageneration script will be generating drift on the following features - age, sex, bmi, region.
    - Suggest to configure a separate alert for each individual feature.
    - Use a threshold between 0 to 1. generally advised 0.02 to 0.03 inclusive.
    - It fires an alert when calculated drift goes under the configured threshold